Didn't you use to go by Wheelis Knives? Why the change?

 Do you take custom orders?

-What handle material do you use?
+What handle materials do you use?

 1) Micarta- canvas, linen, or paper layered laminate.
 Great all around material as it is extremely durable and has good grip even when wet.
-Check product for available colors.

 What are the different steel types listed?